gs1993/SO/README.md

 # DDD and CQRS on a large-scale dataset

-The technology demonstration app uses Entity Framework Core to manage <b>400GB</b> of data from the [StackOverflow Database](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent) in a clean and consistent manner, and
+The technology demonstration app uses Entity Framework Core to manage <b>400GB</b> of data from the [StackOverflow Database](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent) in a clean and consistent manner

 ## Table of Contents
 - [Architecture](#Architecture)